• Skip to primary navigation

 Meal prep and leftovers

-Meal prepping gochujang beef kimchi salad is a great way to save time while enjoying a flavourful and balanced Korean bowl throughout the week.
+Meal prepping salads is a great way to save time while enjoying a flavourful and balanced Korean bowl throughout the week.
 If using as a main meal throughout the week, I would recommend adding a carbohydrate source like Rice or noodles to ensure a balanced meal that will keep you fuller for longer.

 Storing